 We have filed our Current Registration Statement with the SEC.
 Based on the market value of our outstanding common stock held by non-affiliates as of March 31, 2020, the date we filed amendment No. 1 to our Current Registration Statement, we must rely on Instruction I.B.6. of Form S-3 to sell securities under our Current Registration Statement, which imposes a limitation on the maximum amount of securities that we may sell pursuant to the registration statements on Form S-3 during any twelve-month period.
 At the time we sell securities pursuant to the Current Registration Statement, the amount of securities to be sold plus the amount of any securities we have sold during the prior twelve months in reliance on Instruction I.B.6. may not exceed one-third of the aggregate market value of our outstanding common stock held by non-affiliates as of a day during the 60 days immediately preceding such sale, as computed in accordance with Instruction I.B.6.
 Based on this calculation, as of March 31, 2020, the amount of securities we are able to sell under the Current Registration Statement is approximately \$6.8 million, of which we (i) have filed a prospectus supplement to register approximately \$2.7 million for sales under the Current Purchase Agreement; and (ii) have previously sold an aggregate of \$4.1 million of shares of common stock in prior offerings on Form S-3 in the previous 12 months.
 Accordingly, we expect that we will be unable to sell additional securities beyond those amounts on the Current Registration Statement in the near term, unless and until the market value of our outstanding common stock held by non-affiliates increases significantly.
 In addition, under the terms of the Current Purchase Agreement, stockholder approval may be required to access a portion of the amounts available under the Current Purchase Agreement.
-If we cannot sell securities on Form S-3, we may be required to utilize more costly and time-consuming means of accessing the capital markets, which could materially adversely affect our
+For instance, in May 2020, we reached the maximum allowable shares to be issued under the Current Registration Statement of 9,268,182 shares (inclusive of the 308,637 commitment shares) as defined in Section 2(f)(i) of the Current Purchase Agreement and therefore we cannot issue additional shares under the Current Purchase Agreement.
+If we cannot sell securities on Form S-3, we may be required to utilize more costly and timeconsuming means of accessing the capital markets, which could materially adversely affect our liquidity and cash position.